sparkutils/quality/docs/getting_started/running_on_databricks.md

 13.1 backports a number of 3.5 oss changes, the 13.1.dbr build must be used.
 The 13.1.dbr build is also successfully tested against 13.2 DBR.

+## Running on Databricks Runtime 13.3 LTS

+13.3 backports yet more 3.5 so the 13.3.dbr build must be used.

 ## Running on Databricks Runtime 14.0

 14.0 and 14.1 can be used with the 14.0.dbr runtime, 14.2 however is not compatible, it back-ports two changes that render Quality 0.1.3 impossible to run: